rabuu/simbar/README.md

 ## config
 Per default the config directory is `${XDG_CONFIG_HOME:-$HOME/.config}/simbar`.
-In this directory you have to create a `simbar.modules` config file and a `modules` folder.
+In this directory you have to create a `simbar.mods` config file and a `modules` folder.

 In the `modules` folder you can put all your modules.
 A module is just an executable file that outputs something to STDOUT, it can be a shell script, a python script, basically anything.

-In the `simbar.modules` file you have to call the modules you want to enable.
+In the `simbar.mods` file you have to call the modules you want to enable.
 You can configure how often they should be rerun and their color.
 Therefore, see the [example config](example_config).

-You can change your config at runtime but don't remove or move the `simbar.modules` file.
+You can change your config at runtime but don't remove or move the `simbar.mods` file.

 ## xgetres
 Normally, you can set a specific color by adding it directly into your config but if you have `xgetres` installed,